How you can use this image

 Add or edit a note on this artwork that only you can see.
 You can find notes again by going to the ‘Notes’ section of your account.

 This painting shows the Jewish heroine Judith, whose story is told in the Apocrypha of the Bible.
 This grieving widow put on her best clothes and seduced Holofernes, the officer commanding the troops who were violently threatening her fellow citizens.
 Once he had succumbed to her advances, she beheaded him with a sword.
 She is depicted here, in all her finery, displaying Holofernes' head in triumph.
+The detail in this painting is exquisite, particularly in the background landscape and Judith's elaborate costume, both of which relate to where and when the work was made.

 oil on panel